Should You Take Money Out of Your 401(k) or IRA Early?

 If you desperately need money, like right now, penalties and taxes might not change your opinion, but consider that you aren’t just paying these upfront penalties.
 You are also losing any potential gains that money could have made for you as it grew in your retirement account.

 For example, let’s say that you are 35 years old and pull $20,000 out of your IRA.
 You’ll face a 10% penalty fee which will immediately shave $2,000 off the amount.
-If you are in a 25% income tax bracket, you’ll lose another $5,000, leaving you with only $13,000.
+If your marginal federal (and state, if applicable) income tax rate is 25%, you’ll lose another $5,000, leaving you with only $13,000.

 That is a HUGE difference and should give you pause if you are thinking of pulling money out of your 401(k) or IRA!